gamechanger/dusty/docs/usage.md

 #### validate
 Validates your Dusty specs.
 This will:
 * Check that your specs contain required fields
-* Check that apps, libs, and services referenced inside your specs are all defined in your specs.
+* Check that apps, libs, and services referenced inside your specs are all defined in your specs
-* Check that your dependency graph (of apps and libs) is cycle-free You can optionally specify a directory to look for specs in; the default is to use whatever directory is set to your Dusty specs repository; this can be managed or overriden.
+* Check that your dependency graph (of apps and libs) is cycle-free You can optionally specify a directory to look for specs in; the default is to use whatever directory is set to your Dusty specs repository, whether managed or overriden.